dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/7-abs-inequalities.md

 ## Multiple Absolute Values

-Just like [for equations with multiple absolute values](../absolute-value-equations/#equations-with-multiple-absolute-values), we need to divide the cases at when the expressions inside absolute values change their signs.
+Like [for equations with multiple absolute values](../absolute-value-equations/#equations-with-multiple-absolute-values), we need to divide the cases when the expressions inside absolute values change their signs.

 {{% box %}}